Get-Gud-Dev/Role/docs/1-abstract-design/mechanics/physical-properties.md

 Size is a property of an entity, it is measured in meters cubed.

 Containers may only be able to contain a total volume or objects below or above a particular volume.

+## Negative space

+The amount of space an entity is allowed to use as a container.
+This is expressed as a percentage of the total volume and it is limited by the following factors: